ssamot/CE881/02-Layout.md

 * Used AsyncTask derived objects to perform tasks on the UI thread
 * Next we need to gain a better understanding of good app design
 * Knowledge of the Activity lifecycle will be needed for this
+* Some of the slides based on Simon Lucas previous course